buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 Find limited Tests (``buildtest report --count``)
 --------------------------------------------------------

-The ``buildtest report`` command will show all test results and the output can be quite long so for this command ``buildtest report --count`` we would like to limit the output by limiting the number of rows that get printed
+The ``buildtest report`` command will show all test results from the report file and the output can be quite long.

-.. command-output:: buildtest report --count 1
+If you want to limit the number of records that get printed then you can use ``buildtest report --count`` where ``--count`` is number of rows that that get printed.
+Shown below is the output of 2 records in table format

 .. command-output:: buildtest report --count 2

+The ``--count`` option also works with terse mode ``--terse``, shown below is the same output

+.. command-output:: buildtest report --terse --count 2

 Terse Output
 -------------